MarinaGabarasvili/Application_form/README.md

 Fill the config file.

-Make directory uploads and users.json file in main directory.
+Make uploads directory and users.json file in main program directory.